-Premiership Rugby and Northampton Saints have launched a new schools programme to help teachers and parents prevent the ‘obesity epidemic’ among children in England’s primary schools, where one in three children leave primary school overweight.
+Premiership Rugby and Northampton Saints are proud to present a schools programme that helps teachers and parents prevent the ‘obesity epidemic’ among children in England’s primary schools, where one in three children leave primary school overweight.

 Tackling Health is a free interactive education programme designed to help teachers embed physical literacy skills and build better understanding and habits among seven and eight year olds in Years 3 and 4.

 Tackling Health is funded by Greggs Foundation and designed to educational and dietary standards set by Change for Life, Public Health England’s public health campaign.

 It will be delivered in classrooms across England by Premiership Rugby clubs but will also make teaching materials available over the internet, with the programme aiming to help over 30,000 children over two years.

 Saints' 2018/19 Tackling Health programme wrapped back in May, funded by Greggs Foundation with a showcase day at Franklin’s Gardens wrapping the 2018/19 term.

 The day saw 12 schools from across the region converge on Northampton to put the skills they had learned in the programme to the test.

 First taking part in a healthy sandwich making challenge, with their efforts judged by members of the Greggs Foundation, before the students were treated to a tour of Franklin’s Gardens, learning about how Northampton Saints plays in developing players off the pitch as well as on it.